-Probate and estate and trust administration are other significant aspects of David’s practice.
+Probate and estate and trust administration are other significant aspects of Mr. Hassler’s practice.
 He advises individual and corporate fiduciaries regarding administration and taxation issues affecting trusts, estates and family owned businesses.

-The State Bar of Texas (SBT) has called on David to speak and chair various advanced courses for estate planning and probate practitioners and serve on course planning committees.
-He has served on the speaking faculties of the SBT’s Advanced Estate Planning and Probate Course and the Estate Planning and Probate Advanced Drafting Course.
-He served as Course Director for the SBT’s 2002 Estate Planning and Probate Advanced Drafting Course.
+The State Bar of Texas (SBT) has called on Mr. Hassler to speak and chair various advanced courses for estate planning and probate practitioners and to serve on course planning committees.
+He has served on the speaking faculties of the SBT’s Advanced Estate Planning and Probate Course and the Estate Planning and Probate Drafting Course.
+He served as Course Director for the SBT’s 2002 Estate Planning and Probate Drafting Course.

-David has been active in a number of civic and charitable organizations in the El Paso community.
+Mr. Hassler has been active in a number of civic and charitable organizations in the El Paso community.
 He currently serves on the Board of Directors of the El Paso Symphony Orchestra Association Foundation.
-He has been a member of the Development Board of The University of Texas at El Paso since 2011.
 He is a past President of the Board of Directors of the El Paso Division of the American Heart Association, and a former Chairman of the Board of Directors of the Texas State Affiliate of the American Heart Association.
-David is a past participant in Leadership El Paso, and has served on the boards of directors of El Paso Young Life, the Yucca Council of the Boy Scouts of America, the Texas Tech University Alumni Association, the Texas Tech Law School Alumni Association, the Texas Tech Foundation, Inc. in Lubbock, Texas, the Providence Memorial Hospital Foundation, and the Coronado High School Band Booster Association.
+Mr. Hassler is a past participant in Leadership El Paso, and has served on the boards of directors of El Paso Young Life, the Yucca Council of the Boy Scouts of America, the Texas Tech University Alumni Association, the Texas Tech Law School Alumni Association, the Texas Tech Foundation, Inc. in Lubbock, Texas, the Providence Memorial Hospital Foundation, and the Coronado High School Band Booster Association.
 He has also taught Engineering Law courses at the University of Texas at El Paso.